Organic Mulch: A Complete Guide to The Best Natural Mulches

 Depth: 1-2 inches, 1-inch max. for cocoa hulls

 Advantages: Some hull mulches are attractive.
-They all let in water, prevent evaporation of water, add organic matter, suppresses weeds, moderates soil temperature, free of weed seeds, can be turned under at the end of the season.
+They all let in water, prevent evaporation of water, add organic matter, suppress weeds, moderate soil temperature, are free of weed seeds, and can be turned under at the end of the season.
 Some are more attractive than others.

 Disadvantages: They can blow around because they’re lightweight.
 Cotton may have had a lot of pesticides applied to it.
 Cocoa mulch may get moldy if it’s used in humid or damp conditions.
 It can also form a mat and can have high levels of potassium in it.